Life assurance vs. life insurance

 What is life insurance?

-Life Insurance usually means that you are covered for a certain amount of time and when you apply you choose the ‘term’ of the policy.
+Life Insurance usually means that you are covered for a certain amount of time.
+When you apply, you choose the ‘term’ of the policy, such as 25 years.
 If you die within the term chosen, your loved ones could receive a cash sum.
-However, if you survive the term the policy will end and no cash sum will be paid out.
+However, if you survive the term, the policy will end and no cash sum will be paid out.

 These definitions are intended to be a rule of thumb, so make sure you have all the information you need before you decide whether a policy meets your needs.

 How does a life assurance policy or whole of life policy work?

 Life assurance policies offer insurance cover for the whole of your life, rather than a chosen policy length.
 A life assurance payout is tax-free, and provided the premiums have been paid, a claim can be made upon the death of the insured person.
 You’ll have the advantage of guaranteed cover for as long as you need it, but the reality is you’ll pay higher premiums for the privilege.

 These policies are most commonly used in Inheritance Tax planning.
 If you’re interested in whole-of-life cover, it’s worth speaking to a financial adviser to find out if this is the right type of protection for you.

 What type of policy should I choose?

 Everyone’s circumstances are different, but for a lot of people, Life Insurance provides the right level of cover with the most affordable premiums.
 Many of the key chapters of your life have a defined length of time, from a child finishing school to paying off a mortgage, and the benefit of term life insurance is that you can choose the amount of cover you need, and how long you’ll need it for.
 While life assurance can meet all these needs you’ll pay higher monthly premiums for an equivalent level of cover.

 What type of cover does Legal & General offer?